 A reasonable suspicion determination shall only be made by a supervisor who has completed training on the symptoms of alcohol or controlled substances abuse.
-Whenever possible, a supervisor's reasonable suspicion should be confirmed by a second supervisor before requiring an employee to undergo alcohol and/or controlled substances testing.
+A supervisor's reasonable suspicion should be confirmed by a second supervisor before requiring an employee to undergo alcohol and/or controlled substances testing.

-The reasons justifying the testing shall be prepared and signed by the supervisor making the reasonable suspicion determination.
+The reasons justifying the testing shall be prepared and signed by the supervisors making the reasonable suspicion determination.
 Within 24 hours of the observed behavior, a copy shall be promptly forwarded to Human Resources and the Assistant Chief - Training, Health and Safety.

-Upon determination of reasonable suspicion, the supervisor or other designee must transport the employee to the testing facility.
-While awaiting test results, the supervisor will return the employee back to the worksite or will arrange to take the employee home.
+Upon determination of reasonable suspicion, a supervisor or other designee must transport the employee to the testing facility.
+Upon completion of testing, a supervisor must coordinate for the employee to be picked up or transported home.
 Under no circumstances will the employee be permitted to return to duty or operate any vehicle or equipment (including personal vehicles and equipment) pending results of the test.
-An employee awaiting test results will be placed on administrative leave for the remainder of their shift or until results are received.
+An employee awaiting test results may be placed on administrative leave for the remainder of their shift or until results are received.

-E. Time Constraints for Post-Accident and Reasonable Suspicion
+5. Time Constraints for Post-Accident and Reasonable Suspicion a.
+Alcohol:

-1. Alcohol: